What can you do?

 There are many ways that you can play your part in our work, from campaigning and policy activities, to sharing your personal experience and attending our events.
 Here are some suggestions.

 Become a member of Friends at the End

 Membership includes lots of great benefits, and there’s several different membership options available.
 If you wish to discuss membership options, you can email email@example.com

 We would love to have you onboard as a volunteer.
 Our volunteers have experience and expertise in health and social care, business, administration and fundraising – all the skills we vitally need to achieve our objective of supporting people at the end of life and changing the law in the UK.

 Friends at the End has supported hundreds of people to make their individual end of life choices.
-We need volunteers like you who can provide comfort and support to people facing the end of their lives.
+We need volunteers like you who can provide support and guidance to people facing the end of their lives.
 If you can spare time to help please get in touch.

 We rely on the voluntary donations of our supporters and are hugely grateful to those who have given generously.

 Whatever you can afford to give will have a huge impact on the work that we do.
 Your donation helps us to maintain pressure on policy makers and assist those taking cases to court in their efforts to change the law.
 You could consider a regular donation by standing order, a one-off donation or leaving a gift in your will.